Part A Hospitalization

 Understanding Medicare Part D

 Stand-alone prescription plans are provided so recipients can get price breaks on their medications.
-All plans follow the Medicare guidelines including the doughnut hole or gap phases.
+All plans follow the Medicare guideline including the donut hole or gap phases.
+There are 3 phases in all Medicare drug plans.
+There are 3 different types of drug plans; the saver plan; the preferred plan and the enhanced plan.
+The saver plans usually have deductibles while the preferred and enhanced plans don’t have deductibles.

-The $3700 is the total cost of the medication; that you and your insurance company pays.
-After you spend the $3370, you then move to Phase 2 or the doughnut hole or gap.
+Maximum is $4020.
+Some plans have an annual deductible of up to $435.
+The $4020 is the total cost of the medication; that you and your insurance company pays.
+After you spend the $4020, you then move to Phase 2 or the donut hole or gap.

-The way you get to the $4950 is a bit complicated.
-When you buy generic medications you pay 58% of the cost the insurance company pays for the medication.
-Example: During Phase 1 you pay $4 & your insurance pays $16 when you move to Phase 2 or the doughnut hole or gap you pay $10.20 or 51% of the $20.
+Maximum is $6350.
+The way you get to the $6350 is a bit complicated.
+When you buy generic medications, you pay 25% of the cost the insurance company pays for the medication.
+Example: During Phase 1 you pay $4 & your insurance pays $16 when you move to Phase 2 or the doughnut hole or gap you pay $5.00 or 25% of the $20.

-Brands are treated differently, during the doughnut hole or gap you pay 40% and the insurance company and drug company pay 60%, but you count the 95% towards the $4950.
-The 5% the plan pays does not count towards the maximum out of pocket.
-If the drug costs $300 per month, you pay $120.
-The insurance company and Drug Company pay the difference and you count 95% of the $300 towards the maximum out of pocket, or $285.
+Brands are treated similarly, during the doughnut hole or gap you pay 25% and the insurance company and drug company pay 75% but you count only 95% towards the $6350.
+If the drug costs $300 per month, you pay $75 and the insurance company and Drug Company pay the difference and you count 95% of the $300 towards the maximum out of pocket, or $285.

 Doughnut Hole or Gap Example: